jkfran/jkfran.com/_posts/2022-10-07-built-driving-arcade-machine-raspberry-pi.md

 I decided to create a little game on the raspberry pi involving my niece in the process, I felt like I wanted to teach her that anybody can be an engineer and create stuff.
-It turns out the Raspberry Pi 1 was super slow, even with overclocking I was not surprised.
-When I bought it, it was a revolution but not anymore.

 We dedicated some time to building our own game.
 I wanted to start with something simple, so the following code for the pong game was a good start: https://github.com/Wireframe-Magazine/Code-the-Classics/blob/master/boing-master/boing.py